rsgcsg/Pharm/README.md

 ## Introduction

-This game was created by ___ using Python, Pygame and the framework GameFrame.
+This game was created by _SunguoChen__ using Python, Pygame and the framework GameFrame.
 GameFrame was developed by [tuxta](https://github.com/tuxta/), please visit [GameFrame](https://gameframeforpygame.wordpress.com/) to find out more.